synavate/LatentSpace-vault/README.md

 # Synavate User Vault - Product Explorations and Requirements.

-[Please enter into [discussion here]('https://github.com/synavate/LatentSpace-vault/discussions') or on Discord with the Friends, Contributors and Community of Synavate]
+[Please enter into (discussion here)['https://github.com/synavate/LatentSpace-vault/discussions') or on Discord with the Friends, Contributors and Community of Synavate]

 Contact: core@synavate.tech